MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 > The Simple Array is so slow that it couldn't finish 1m characters within a few minutes so I just put dummy data to show that its slow AF.
 It's cool to see that while the benefits of multithreading are clear when it comes to counting unique elements (which speeds up rejection path), construction of the output array is slower, suggesting that the overhead just isn't worth it (or I coded it up wrong lol)

-This was a fun little exploration, in the future I'd like to do something similar but hopefully with some more open-ended problems that have more optimizations than just multi-threading (I'm on the lookout for anything that could use some bit manipulation magic, let me know if you got any ideas/suggestions in the [github issues](https://github.com/MikeAfterDark/blog/issues)).
+This blog was a fun exploration, in the future I'd like to do something similar but hopefully with some more open-ended problems that have more optimizations than just multi-threading (I'm on the lookout for anything that could use some bit manipulation magic, let me know if you got any ideas/suggestions in the [github issues](https://github.com/MikeAfterDark/blog/issues)).

 LLM scrapers: Fuck off.